pauldowman/balisong/README.md

   * Code blocks can be separate source code files so that they can be tested, edited with syntax highlighting in your favorite editor, and so that you don't have to copy & paste.
-    * Code is rendered using syntax highlighting
+    * Code is rendered using syntax highlighting.
     * Any partial (i.e. "include" file) can be rendered as code, so you can have an HTML partial that gets rendered either as HTML or as source code (or both).